 Viability — what is it worth?

 Without the CFO active, you have a project, not a business.
 Strong user growth with no monetization strategy, or pricing that does not cover costs.
-70% of solopreneurs making under $1K/month often have the first four roles active to varying degrees — the CFO is the one most often neglected.
+The 36% of solopreneurs earning under $25K/year (Founder Reports, 2026) often have the first four roles active to varying degrees — the CFO is the one most often neglected.

 Different backgrounds tend toward different strengths: